 The three-position center-off switch (white boot) to the left of the tuning knob actuates the "Dial Lock" (up) and the "Battery Check / Spot" (down) function.
-The dial lock is alternating, and the batt check and spot is momentary.
-If the received signal tone is matched to the spot tone, exact zero-beat is assured.
+The dial lock is alternating, while the batt check and spot function is momentary.
+If the received signal tone is matched to the spot tone (700 Hz), exact zero-beat is assured.